learning-zone/javascript-basics/README.md

 console.log('name' in person); // checking own property print true console.log('salary' in person); // checking undefined property print false
 ```
-`in` operator also look into inherited property if it doesn't find property defined as own property.
-For instance If I check existence of toString property as we know that we haven't declared this property on person object so `in` operator look into there base property.
+`in` operator also look into inherited property if it doesn\'t find property defined as own property.
+For instance If I check existence of toString property as we know that we haven\'t declared this property on person object so `in` operator look into there base property.

 Here